A brief recap of Blue Air and the new livery

-- change the catering service by introducing sandwiches that are specially created and produced by the famous chef Jakob Hausmann, as well as the inclusion of new drinks that are of premium quality.
+- changing the catering service by introducing sandwiches that are specially created and produced by the famous chef Jakob Hausmann, as well as the inclusion of new drinks that are of premium quality.

-- Launch of the Pre-Flight Reminder program, service by which each Blue Air passenger receives a personalized newsletter, with 2 days before the date of the trip, information that includes general data about the trip, detailing the optional services chosen by the passenger.
+- launching the Pre-Flight Reminder program, a service through which each passenger of Blue Air receives a personalized newsletter, 2 days before the date of travel, information including general data about the trip, detailing the optional services chosen by the passenger.

 - connecting Blue Air flights with the integrated flight system land transfer between Bucharest and Constanta, which will make Blue Air destinations more accessible.
 This new transfer system will be available soon from Brasov.

-- Implementation of numerous alternative payment methods for passengers who are not card holders (bank transfer, cash deposit, Qiwi or ZebraPay terminals).
+- Implementation of numerous alternative payment methods for passengers who do not have a card (bank transfer, cash deposit, Qiwi or ZebraPay terminals).

 - signing the partnership with Hahn Air, to develop the distribution through GDS (Amadeus, Travelport, Apollo, Saber, Mermaid).
 As a result of this partnership, agencies from over 190 countries can sell Blue Air tickets, with their settlement through the IATA-BSP (Billing and Settlement Plan) system.
 Through Hahn Air, Blue Air is automatically an interline partner with over 250 of other airlines and becomes a link to the global air transport system.

 - launch the project "#flying", which allows customers to only find the cheapest flight to their desired vacation destination within 30 days in just 30 seconds.

 And finally, let's do a brief recap of the Blue Air operational network: